Clopidogrel is an anti-platelet medication. It’s used to prevent your blood from forming clots by making it less sticky.

 - had ‘bypass surgery’ – after CABG (coronary artery bypass graft)

-Use with other anticoagulants or aspirin
+Use with aspirin or anticoagulants

-- This risk increases with age.
+- These medicines taken together can be very effective in preventing blood clots.
+But, there’s a higher risk of bleeding.
+This risk increases with age.
 See below for signs of severe bleeding.

 Clopidogrel may not work for everyone